wemsteral/CV/README.md

 #### Problem Solving

 - I am genuinely excited to solve problems with my own and others' code, this includes the use of domain modelling and diagramming, refactoring code to make it more efficient, extendable and readable, and debugging.
-- A recent example of a technical problem was the challenge in creating a cross-platform mobile app [Jarvis](https://github.com/wemsteral/Jarvis-App) that behaved consistently while pulling data from native APIs for both iOS and Android.
-Often the two operating systems would present different types of object for the same request, which meant an additional layer of logic in making them uniform before they were processed by the app.
 - I am tech agnostic in my pursuit of solutions.
 [Jarvis](https://github.com/wemsteral/Jarvis-App) is a great example of a product that was completely problem driven.
-We chose the best tools for the job after identifying all characteristics and features of the product, not what we were comfortable with.
+We chose the best tools for the job after identifying all characteristics and features of the product, not the tools we were comfortable with.
 I hadn't used React Native or ES6 before this, and feel that being a quick, self directed learner, helped me become a productive member of this team.

 #### Teamwork